plotfi/mulang/README.md

   var current: int = 1;
   var i: int = 2;

+  /*
+     To Keep the language simple, while loops are the only kind of loops.
+     Theres also no increment operator since using x = x + 1 does the same job.
+  */
   while i <= n {
     var next: int = prev + current;
     prev = current;